+- Second Emotional Harm:

 - Physical harm;

 - Social bullying;

 - Social media:

-- Streatening behaviour;
+- 5 Threatening behaviour;

 - Name calling;

 - Sexting;

-- Strain Cyber bullying; and
+- Sometime of the state of the

 - Sexual exploitation.

 Bullying can impact on a pupils' attendance and attainment at school; marginalises those groups who may be particular targets for bullies; and can have a life-long negative impact on some young people's lives.
-We continue to promote a culture of high expectations at Whipton Barton

-Federation and work with our community to ensure that our pupils have a sense of pride and feel happy and safe to be a part of Whipton Barton Federation.
+We continue to promote a culture of high expectations at Whipton Barton Federation and work with our community to ensure that our pupils have a sense of pride and feel happy and safe to be a part of Whipton Barton Federation.